slatedocs/slate/source/includes/reference/_recipients.md

 <li>Zip code</li>
 </ul>

+When creating recipient, the following general rules should be applied to "accountHolderName" field:
+1. Full names for personal recipients.
+They must include more than one name, and both first and last name must have more than one character.
+2. Business names must be in full, but can be just a single name, and can include single characters.
+But must have more than one character in any one word.
+3. Digits are not allowed, except in business names.
+These requirements may vary depending of recipient type.
 A GBP example is provided here.
 You can find other currency examples below.<br/>
 As you can see many of the fields are `null`, in order to know which fields are required for which currency we expose the [Recipients.Requirements](#recipient-accounts-requirements) endpoint.